 Clubs and Activities

 We have a wide range of clubs and activities on offer at St John's; some are run internally and others by external organisations.
 Please click here for a timetable of our current clubs along with information on how to book a place.
-(Please note that our range of clubs is a little more limited than normal at the moment due to Covid restrictions.)

 Health and Medicines